Action-Sufficient Goal Representations: Motivation

 As illustrated in Figure~\ref{fig:motivation}(b), the trained value exhibits high order consistency ratio, confirming that the value network successfully learned the temporal structure of the task.

-\textbf{Summary.} \ These findings reveal that representations optimized for value estimation are not optimal for control, even when the value estimates themselves are reliable.
-This discrepancy suggests that the information required to \emph{evaluate} a state differs from that required to \emph{act} upon it.
+\textbf{Summary.} These findings reveal that representations optimized for value estimation are not optimal for action prediction, even when the value estimates themselves are reliable.
+This discrepancy suggests that the information required to \emph{evaluate} a state differs from that required to \emph{act} upon it to reach the goal.